How to mainstream climate projects into local governance frameworks

-The second webinar of the Climate Policy Meets Urban Development (CPMUD) webinar series focused on how climate projects can be mainstreamed into cities’ governance frameworks.
+The second online event of the Climate Policy Meets Urban Development (CPMUD) series focused on how climate projects can be mainstreamed into cities’ governance frameworks.
 For this session, the GIZ project invited two experts to present to an international audience how Germany’s national support programmes address municipalities’ needs in implementing local climate protection measures.

 The National Climate Initiative: the national support mechanism leveraging local climate action